 PLEASE NOTE: this property is NOT suitable for children.

-PLEASE CONTACT US ON FOR MID WEEK SPECIAL PRICES.
+PLEASE CONTACT US ON FOR 2 NIGHT MID WEEK SPECIAL PRICES.

 Having driven past many times only to wonder what the house was like, I can honestly say that the stay exceeded all expectations Loved the little touches like the fireplace being set up and the automatic blinds.
 But of course, it was the view that just took our collective breath away So thank you for giving us the opportunity of staying here.
 Cant wait to bring my partner next time.
 I think shell love the views too

 Raffy and Chandra

 It is rare someone writes a book good enough for it to enter the literary canon and be enjoyed by successive generations.
 Decades pass between the composition of one great symphony and another.
 Its just as infrequent that an architect designs and builds a house that becomes iconic, even famous.
 In Australia there is the Rose Seidler House, built in NSW in 1950 by Harry Seidler; The Walsh Street house, built in 1958 by Robin Boyd; Grounds House, built in Victoria by Roy Grounds; the Philip Island House, completed in the late eighties by Barrie Marshall; Gottlieb house by Wood Marsh; Kempsey House designed by Glenn Murcutt; and Castlecrag House, in NSW, the work of Hugh Buhrich.
 One quickly comes to the end of the list.
 The avant garde is not so rare.
 Neither is the excellent.
 But the avant-garde and excellent together is achieved so seldom we can hold the names of these select few in our heads.